V-KING/uint-text-creator/README.md

- DOT matrix creater for soc
+DOT matrix creater for soc.

-match for maker101
+Match for maker101.